na-stewart/Free-SafeSurf/README.md

 SafeSurf has been designed to be simple to use, just download the most recent version from [here](https://github.com/na-stewart/SafeSurf/releases) and run `SafeSurf`.

 This program will ***only*** be available for download on this repository.
-Any other instances found elsewhere may be malicious.
+Any instances found elsewhere may be malicious.

 <ins>Before activation, make sure you understand what each setting does.</ins>